bagisto/user-guide/src/appearance/themes.md

 The six types above are the ones every theme offers.
 A theme you install from the marketplace or have built for you can add types of its own, such as a testimonial slider or a brand strip.
-They appear in the same **+** list when that theme is being customised, with their own fields, and are edited and published exactly like the built-in types.
-If a type you expect is missing from the list, check that the theme it belongs to is the one you are customising.
+They appear in the same **+** list when that theme is being customized, with their own fields, and are edited and published exactly like the built-in types.
+If a type you expect is missing from the list, check that the theme it belongs to is the one you are customizing.

 ## Upgrading from an earlier version